-We believe that the considerations for conducting the evaluation of existing tools are appropriate and comprehensive.
-The diversity and flexibility of the tools to be used by authorities in order to ensure an effective resolution phase is welcome.
+A wide and flexible range of tools to be used by authorities in order to ensure an effective resolution phase is welcome.

-As far as default losses are concerned, it is critical that no resolution tools in general, equity writedowns in particular, be permitted until a CCP exhausts all available recovery tools and clearing members meet all of their obligations to participate in the recovery measures.
-Besides, and as further explained later in this document, resolution tools should be considered with regards to the CCP as an isolated entity, with no recourse to parent or affiliate entities' financial resources or guarantees, in order to avoid risk of contagion, especially where other critical services are provided by different companies in the same group.
+With regards to default losses, it is critical that no resolution tools in general, equity write-downs in particular, be permitted until a CCP exhausts all available recovery tools and clearing members meet all of their obligations to participate in the recovery measures.
+Besides, and as further explained later in this document, resolution tools should be considered with regards to the CCP as an isolated entity, with no recourse to parent or affiliate entities' financial resources or guarantees, in order to avoid risk contagion.
+This remark becomes extremely important in the cases where other critical services are provided by different companies in the same group.